 Zest actively promotes the use of reusable drinkware in a continued push on the ‘War on Waste’.
 Our branded range of reusable cups offer functional and stylish alternatives for single use cups.
 We are passionate about promoting and supporting ideas such as mug trees and other innovative ways to encourage our café partners to support the cultural change toward conscious consumption.

 Our Artisan cup project helped promote the idea that your reusable can be a part of your style story.
 We had beautifully crafted pottery cups made by a local artist and documented the journey as a way to connect with the maker (another passionate Zest initiative).

-Zest’s roastery runs on electricity generated by solar power – a decision we made two years ago to make use of a clean, renewable energy resource reducing our carbon footprint.
+Zest’s roastery runs on renewable electricity generated by solar power – a decision we made four ago to make use of a clean, renewable energy resource reducing our carbon footprint.

-In the quest for the reduction of landfill through re-use, Zest offers the empty hessian coffee sacks free to partners in a variety of industries who up-cycle the could-be waste material.
-Hopeworks, is one organisation we donate to that assists with education of non-academic students, uses our sacks in a sustainability module where students produce reusable supermarket bags.
+In the quest for the reduction of landfill through re-use, Zest also offers the empty hessian coffee sacks free to partners in a variety of industries who up-cycle the could-be waste material.
+Hopeworks, is one organisation we donate to that assists with education of non-academic students.
+Our sacks are used in a sustainability module where students produce reusable supermarket bags.

 Zest has a continuous program of working with farmers to research, develop, share knowledge and processing techniques that help farming communities increase quality resulting in the opportunity to command higher remuneration for their product.

 Zest’s Project Raggiana is one example of a successful mission.
 In 2017 we conducted a pilot, low-oxygen fermentation project on site in PNG resulting in a four point increase in quality score on the micro-lots produced.
 The cooperative has since run a larger scale trial using our protocol, producing 100 bags of higher-grade coffee, which will sell at a premium price.